 So yes, you only have 7 days from one sermon to the next, but we truly believe that –– with these principles –– you will be able to study, write, and prepare a thoughtful, creative, and inspired sermon that will make a big impact.

-The 7 day sermon plan will help you write sermons more effectively and we’re going to show you how!
+The 7 day sermon plan that we created will help you write sermons more effectively, and we’re going to show you how!

 Day 1 is made up of two parts – strategy and study.
 Let’s break these down further.